k1kolev/info/features/ui-ux-features/presence.md

 Taking a quick look at it helps you instantly find out if any team member is ready to communicate, too busy at the moment, or simply prefers to avoid distractions and focus on their ongoing tasks.

 @@name shows you to your team (and the other way around) as:
-- **Available**:
-  You’re ready to respond and collaborate.
+- **Available**: You’re ready to respond and collaborate.

-- **Busy**:
-  You’re in a meeting or deeply focused on your tasks, so you prefer to avoid distractions except for highly important topics.
+- **Busy**: You’re in a meeting or deeply focused on your tasks - you prefer to avoid distractions.

-- **Do not disturb**:
-  You’re presenting something in front of an audience, negotiating with clients, or you're handling urgent matters – you're not to be interrupted.
+- **Do not disturb**: You’re either presenting or handling urgent matters – not to be interrupted.

-- **Away**:
-  You've been inactive for more than a few minutes.
+- **Away**: You've been inactive for more than a few minutes.

-- **Offline**:
-  You're not logged in or inactive for longer.
+- **Offline**: You're not logged in or inactive for longer.

 @@name updates your presence automatically based on activity.